 The metric system may have taken the country by storm when it was first introduced in 1970, but clearly, no one thought to tell the beermakers and publicans.
 We’ve ended up in a situation where you need a degree in metrology, with a major in Australian beer sizes, to have any clue what’s going on.

-To make sure you don’t embarrass yourself on the next interstate footy trip, it’s important to know your schooners from your schmiddies, and your ponies from your pints.
+To make sure you don’t embarrass yourself on the next interstate footy trip, it’s important to know how many mls in a schooner, how many mls in a pint and your ponies from your pints.
 Here’s our guide on the most popular beer sizes Australia has to offer.